 To deal with the dullness, you might want to try a clear gloss treatment, which won’t change the colour of your hair but WILL add more shine.
 (I know the dullness is brought on by overzealous layering, but this extra boost can only help.)
 Clairol’s Shine Happy is a good one:

 Finally—try playing around with where you part your hair… switch it from the middle to the side and vice-versa.
-And take some inspiration from Toronto S/S ’11 fashion week and add some hair accessories too.
+You can also add some hair accessories.
 Try pinning your hair off your face or behind one ear, or wearing a pretty hairband or clip.
 Check out Selma Blair:

 And remember… winter is coming and there are always hats.
 (Anthropologie has the cutest selection.)